natesawant/CS3500-Assignment4-ImageProcessing/README.md

 #### Classes

 1. ImageUtil
-   1. Allows for the conversion and reading of .ppm image files in the program's current filesystem.
+   1. Allows for the loading and exporting of image files in the program's current filesystem.

 ## Instructions